What is a…

-In Exodus 2:14 Moses is so styled.
+In Exodus 2:14 Moses is questioned as a “judge.”
 This fact may indicate that while for revenue purposes the “taskmasters” were over the people, they were yet, just as at a later time when under the Romans, governed by their own rulers.

 God, the ultimate judge

 The Bible frequently and clearly states that God is the supreme and righteous judge.